 Before leaving Luxemburg, stroll Place Guillaume II, the town square, take photos and eat some pastries!

-If you are visiting Belgium for the first time, here are some useful tips to help plan your trip
+If you are visiting Belgium for the first time, here are some useful tips to help plan your Belgium road trip itinerary,

 - Travel Documents: Belgium is located in Europe, and is an EU member.
 For travelers with a US or Canadian passport, you can travel visa free for up to 90 days.
 If you require a visa to travel to the Schengen zone of countries, then you will require the same tourist visa to enter Belgium.

 - Travel Insurance: Don’t forget to insure your trip against medical emergencies, cancellations, and delays.
-Check out free insurance quotes here from World Nomads.
+Check out free insurance quotes here from SafetyWing.

 - Budget for Belgium: Belgium is not overly expensive nor affordable.
 Many of the hotels, restaurants, and shops were priced near how much we normally pay here in North America.
-You can easily survive with around $100 USD per person per day (for hotel, food, transport + tour)
+You can easily survive with around $100 USD per person per day (for a hotel room, food, transport + tour)

 Additional Tips: 3 days in Belgium itinerary